redhat-cip/software-factory/docs/submitpatches.rst

 Submit a patch
 --------------

-Before starting to work it is a good practise to setup a branch and work on it.
+Before starting to work it is a good practice to setup a branch and work on it.
 The branch name will be displayed as the topic for the patch(es) you are going to create from it, so give it a meaningful name like bug/{bug-id}, title-bug-fix, ...